capsule-corp-ternoa/ternoa-proposals/TIPs/tip-540-Transmission-protocols.md

 	- Syncing
 	- Used as rental cancellation fee
 	- In Transmission
+	- User must have enough funds to cover the transmission protocol fee

 ### remove_transmission_protocol
 - Called by the owner of the NFT